-Back to a stash of Mexico's finest export at the campsite, before heading to the creek for sunning and a soak.
+Back to a stash of Mexico's finest export at the campsite.
+Then we headed to the creek for sunning and a soak.

 Second pitch of The Line.
-Cathy looks happy.
-Like I should be really concerned about getting her back to Alaska.
+Cathy looks happy, like I should be concerned about getting her back to Alaska.

 Cathy leading the summit overlaps on the third pitch of The Line.

 On our last day we climbed the Fifty Classic Climbs of North America route Traveler's Buttress.
-Despite being the most famous route a Lover's Leap, we didn't see anyone else climb it.
+Despite being the most famous route a Lover's Leap, we didn't see anyone else on the climb.
 On the second pitch we found out why.
 It was old-school 5.9 off-width, ie. almost impossible.
 We somehow scratched up the OW and loved the route.

 Twenty three years ago I climbed Traveler's Buttress on a stopover during a Yosemite roady, but I have no memory of the 5.9 OW.
-Back then we didn't have a #6 Camalot, which makes a nice handhold in 5.9 OW.
+Back then we didn't have a #6 Black Diamond Camalot, which makes a nice handhold in 5.9 OW.
 That means the route should have been harder back then.
-Perhaps my memory lapsed because 5.9 OW with rigid Friends was normal in 1989, or maybe because I was 17 and my memory was clouded by teenage things.
+Perhaps my memory lapsed because 5.9 OW with rigid Friends was normal in 1989, or maybe because my memory was clouded by teenage things.

 On the summit with my lover, but I don't think we'll leap.
-We plan on more California rock roadies to climb solid rock in the warm sun, but that of course, hinges upon Cathy signing the I'll-Never-Move-Away-From-Alaska contract.
+We plan on more California rock roadies for solid rock in the warm sun, but that of course, hinges upon Cathy signing the I'll-Never-Move-Away-From-Alaska contract.